NiklasTiede/Spasco/README.md

 <h1 id="configuration" ><img src="docs/configuration.png" width="34px"#> Configuration</h1>

-Spasco has a configuration file that allows you to change default behaviour.
-The file is generated automatically when running spasco
+Spasco has a configuration file that allows you to change its default behaviour.
+The file is generated automatically when running spasco.

-.
-Currently
-tokei looks for this file in three different places.
-The current directory,your home directory, and your configuration directory.

-explaining the most important functionality and more

 ```ini
 [VALUE-SETTINGS]